 You are going to love gaming on an ultrawide monitor.
 Some games take full advantage of the extra pixels on the side.
 The game will feel immersive as more of your peripheral vision has something to process.
 Not all games support ultrawide monitors.
 There is a Steam community that tracks ultrawide support.
 Research the game you want to play first to make sure you can take advantage of your ultrawide screen.
 You deserve it now that you are living the ultrawide monitor life.
 My favorite game so far for my ultrawide is The Outer Worlds.

-The last advice that I have for you on your ultrawide journey is around window management on a Windows PC.
-When you have a multimonitor setup, you don’t have to think to much about this.
+The last piece of advice that I have for you on your ultrawide journey is around window management on a Windows PC.
+When you have a multimonitor setup, you don’t have to think too much about this.
 The separate monitors help you manage the windows.
 With one monitor giant monitor, you have to plan out how you are going to use the real estate.
 I use some paid software called DisplayFusion.
 There is a trial to see if works for you, but I get a lot of value out of this utility.
 I use DisplayFusion to split my monitor into three areas.
 Windows now snap into their place without always wanting to go full width.
 The windows will remember where they were placed so you can get reliable window management.
 I also use DisplayFusion to create some virtual Windows taskbars.
 I think that it is ridiculous to have a 49″ long taskbar running at the bottom of the monitor.
 I snap mine to the right side.
 Then, I use DisplayFusion to put a second taskbar on the left.
 These virtual taskbars will show the apps that are in those virtual monitor areas so you don’t have to chase down where your apps are anchored on the taskbar.

 Godspeed on your journey.
 Let me know if any of this helps you or if you have anything to share.
 I am always looking for ways to enhance my already awesome ultrawide lifestyle.